 Are you taking the right approach when answering questions about your strengths and weaknesses?
 Does addressing questions about your weaknesses seem daunting?
 With a little practice and our article tips, you'll soon have it mastered.

-Ok, with a little help from Apex’s Blog Series and associated Career Readiness Workshops, you’ve learned how to smash two of the most common interview questions.
+With a little help from Apex’s Blog Series and associated Career Readiness Workshops, you’ve learned how to smash two of the most common interview questions.
 Today’s blog provides insight on addressing the “Strengths and Weaknesses” question.
 What approach are we taking?
-Well, in our last blog, we asked you to leave Debbie Downer at home and in this blog, we’re asking you to reset your way of thinking, prioritize real time feedback, and remove your Modest Mouse mask.
+In our last blog, we asked you to leave Debbie Downer at home and in this blog, we’re asking you to reset your way of thinking, prioritize real time feedback, and remove your Modest Mouse mask.
 No reference to that awesome band, however, I’m making a note to update my playlist.
 Super, let’s all Float On…

 Your Strengths and Weaknesses

 When hiring managers ask about your strengths and weaknesses, aka improvement opportunities, they want to know if you can perform well on the job.
 Will you be a great addition to their team?
 Think, what traits do I poses that will set me apart from other candidates.
 How do my strengths relate to the position?